How do they compare?

 |---|---|---|

-ThreatLocker markets its Detect module to run "alongside EDR/AV," not replace it.
-Cyber Hero MDR (full managed detection and response to Detect alerts) is a separate add-on to the core allowlisting bundle.
-ThreatLocker's Defense Against Configurations (DAC) dashboard maps endpoint configuration to compliance frameworks including NIST, CMMC, and HIPAA — a genuine, real strength scored "ok" above.
-ThreatLocker figures reflect public ThreatLocker product pages and third-party review aggregators, checked July 2026 — ThreatLocker's pricing is custom-quoted and not published; confirm current module scope and any pricing before publishing.
+1 — Cyber Hero MDR (ThreatLocker's fully-managed detection-and-response service on top of Detect-module alerts) is a separate, additionally-priced add-on to the core allowlisting bundle.
+2 — ThreatLocker's core five-module bundle (Allowlisting, Ringfencing, Elevation Control, Storage Control, Network Control) doesn't include Patch Management — it's priced and sold separately, alongside Web Control, Cloud Control, and ZTNA.
+3 — ThreatLocker's Defense Against Configurations (DAC) dashboard maps endpoint configuration to compliance frameworks including NIST, CMMC, and HIPAA — a genuine strength, scored accordingly.
+ThreatLocker figures reflect public ThreatLocker product pages and third-party review aggregators, checked July 2026 — ThreatLocker's pricing is custom-quoted and not published, confirm current module scope and any pricing before publishing.
 Named products are the property of their respective owners and are shown to illustrate coverage, not a vendor-run benchmark.

 Questions, answered